 As the cataract increases in density and cloudiness, vision is often impaired.
-Clouded vision may make it more difficult to read, drive a car or perform daily activities.
+Clouded vision, the primary symptom, may make it more difficult to read, drive a car or perform daily activities.
 Cataracts develop slowly over time and are a natural result of aging.

 Cataract symptoms include blurry or dim vision, poor night vision, halos around lights, sensitivity to light and glare, need for brighter light for reading and other activities, and a frequent need to change eyeglass prescriptions.
 These symptoms can progressively get worse as a cataract matures.
 Other cataract symptoms can include:

 - Discrepancies in vision from one eye to the other

 Symptoms may not be obvious at first, but will progress over time as the cataract grows cloudier and admits less light.

 Your ophthalmologist will observe the cataract as it develops and document your vision changes.
 It may take years for a cataract to grow enough to be surgically appropriate.
 It is important to visit the ophthalmologist regularly to track the development of your cataract because each one is different.
 There may be ways to reduce your symptoms while the cataract is still developing.